-For the ones that don’t know what I’m talkin about, it’s the comic strips.
+For the ones that don’t know what I’m talking about, it’s the comic strips.
 We always called them funny papers.

-She found out early on that I loved to read em cause when I’d visit her and we’d sit on her little porch I’d pick up her newspapers that she’d laid down and start reading them.
-I loved sittin in that little porch swing, swinging back and forth, listening to her talk while she rocked in her rocking chair.
+She found out early on that I loved to read em cause when I’d visit her and we’d sit on her little porch and I’d pick up her newspapers that she’d laid down and start reading em.
+I loved sitting in that little porch swing, swinging back and forth, listening to her talk while she rocked in her rocking chair.

-She’d tell me about how it was when she grew up and I could see the sparkle in her eyes when she got in a big way of talkin.
-I kinda figured it out that she got lonesome and that’s one of the reasons I loved to visit .
+She’d tell me about how it was when she grew up and I could see the sparkle in her eyes when she got in a big way of talking.
+I kinda figured it out that she got lonesome and that’s one of the reasons I loved to visit.
 The other reason was to listen to her tell about her memories.
 That always intrigued me so much.
-I loved to listen to the older folks talk about the way it was for them in their childhood and the things that happened way back then.
-They lived in a very different time and saw so many things.
-Things that I could only see through their eyes and relive in their heart.
+I loved to listen to the older folks talk about the way it was for em in their childhood and the things that happened way back then.
+They lived in a very different time and saw so many things, stuff that I could only see through their eyes and relive in their heart.

-I’d help her put out her wash and hang them on the line.
+I’d help Miss Maude put out her wash and hang it on the line.
 She’d wash one day out of the week and even then she only had an armful compared to what me and mama had.
 I knew all about washing clothes in the wringer washing machine cause I’d helped mama enough.
-Sometimes I did her dishes, dusting, etc. she’d give me a quarter or fifty cents for helping her.
+Sometimes I did her dishes, dusting, etc. She’d give me a quarter or fifty cents for helping her.
 That was big money to a kid back then.
 It burnt holes in my pockets till I could get to the store.

-Then she told me to ask my mama and daddy if one of my brothers could come and mow her yard occasionally.
+Then one day she told me to ask my mama and daddy if one of my brothers could come and mow her yard occasionally.
 Mama said it’d be alright but she’d only let my oldest brother.
-He was the only one she trusted to run that push mower of Miss Maude’s.
-It was the kind of mower that didn’t use gas and ya had to really push.
-Since her yard was small, flat and not big hills, it didn’t take him long to do it.
-I’d be doing somethin else in the house for Miss Maude while he was busy mowing.
+He was the only one she trusted to run that push mower.
+It was the kind of mower that didn’t use gas and ye had to really push.
+Since her yard was small, flat and not big, it didn’t take him long to do it.
+I’d be doing something else in the house for Miss Maude while he was busy mowing.
 She’d give us a little money and we’d run to get home and show it to mama and daddy.
 It made us feel so big and proud that we’d earned it on our own.
 I’d put a little back and save it for Christmas, just waiting for the chance to go to the Dime Store in town.
 I knew mama and grandma tried to go just before Christmas each year.
 I always had in mind to at least get mama and daddy a present since they hardly ever got anything.
 Of course, they always said if we had food on the table and a place to lay our head we had plenty.